 Frequently Asked Questions

-What should interview feedback include?
+What are good interview feedback examples?

 How quickly should recruiters send interview feedback?